 I have no doubt it will get harder.
 I feel the need to write out some of my emotions, as we have been on edge for about 2 weeks.
 I share this not to place blame or as a call for action or a need for change or as a request for advice.
 There are extremely complicated emotions involved in domestic infant adoption, and my intent on this post is to shed some light on how hard and how emotional a process it is, and why we may seem a little aloof, on edge, or out of sorts.

 Our expectant mom is amazing.
 In all that we know of her throughout our four-month developing friendship, she is courageous, giving, patient, and faithful.
 She has time and again impressed us with her focus on what is best for her daughter and with her service to her family in their times of need.
 She cares a great deal for her family.
 There are difficult circumstances that she has been dealing with for over a year, and she helps and serves and loves and cares.
 On top of how much she gives to her family, she has a chronic pain disorder called trigeminal neuralgia.
 When she is not pregnant, she is able to have a procedure done that holds the pain off for a few months.
 The procedure is too risky for baby, so she has suffered the entirety of her pregnancy with this very difficult pain.
 She has been in and out of the hospital more times than I can count.
 She has been careful not to take any medications that are dangerous for the baby, and she has throughout the last nine months put her body through not only the difficulties of pregnancy, but the complications of suffering with intense facial pain that often leaves her bedridden.
-She decided to place her baby for adoption because she is unable to provide a stable home, she has no support from her family, and she does not want her daughter to grow up with no support and with no father.
+She decided to place her baby for adoption because she felt unable to provide a stable home, she has no support from her family, and she does not want her daughter to grow up with no support and with no father.

 She found us through Facebook, and we instantly clicked.
 She told us that before she met us, she was lost and confused, scared and worried.
 After getting to know us, she was excited for her daughter, grateful to have a plan in place, and happy knowing that she was doing what is best for her little girl.
 We have grown to love her so much over the past four months.
 She is so precious to us, not only because of the child she is carrying that may end up in our home, but because we have watched her selflessly care for her family even in her hardest times, and we admire her courage and her trust in God.
 We have messaged each other every day for four months…